 When this request is sent a few things are sent along with that request.
 Along with your site visitor’s IP address (which is different for every visitor) there is something else being sent — the web address the user is looking at when the request is made.
 This will be the address where your map appears as in http://www.your-super-cool-domain-name.com/store-locator-plus-map/ or something like that.
 The domain name part is sent to Google as the HTTP Referrer.

 This is what we are going to use to prevent other websites from installing your Google Key and having you pay to draw maps on their site.

 Go to the Google Console and find that Browser Key.
 Edit the key and set it to add an HTTP Referrer restriction.
+This is important for protecting Google API Keys.
 The restriction should include your website address.
 The more specific the better — but remember if you make it TOO specific it may not work.
 A good rule is to use a partially generic domain name like *.your-super-cool-domain-name.com as the restriction.

 What About The Geocoding Key?

 You do not need to restrict the Geocoding key.
 This key is never exposed to the public.
 The Geocoding key is saved in your WordPress install and is only communicated from your web host to Google directly using a secure channel (https protocol).

 Theoretically someone could listen to your hosting providers network and try to extract the key from an encrypted channel which is very unlikely.